LionMarc/ng-simple-state-management/docs/libraries/ngssm-data.md

   - inputs:

     - dataSourceKeys: string[] => the keys of the data sources managed by the button;
-    - keepAdditionalProperties: boolean => if true, additional properties are not cleared when reloading data.
+    - keepAdditionalProperties: boolean => if true, additional properties are not cleared when reloading data;
+    - buttonIcon: string => css class to override default reload icon.